Dwarf Compact Burning BushEuonymus alatus 'Compactus'

-Fall color is, literally, one of the highlights of the gardening year.
+Fall color is, literally, one of the highlights of the gardening year and is extremely eye-catching.
 However, most colorful trees are large, and they cannot easily fit into an average garden, especially a smaller one.
-Smaller shrubs with good fall color are valuable additions, especially if, like the Dwarf Burning Bush, they are also extremely easy to grow, trouble-free, and yet spectacularly beautiful.
+Smaller shrubs with good, red fall color are valuable additions, especially if, like the Dwarf Burning Bush, they are also extremely easy to grow, trouble-free, and yet spectacularly beautiful.
 Each fall this bush will become a beacon of scarlet in the garden, more beautiful than any flowering plant, and as colorful for as long as almost any flowering tree or shrub.

 Dwarf Burning Bush forms a broad, rounded shrub 6 to 10 feet tall, and the same across, although it can easily be trimmed to a much smaller size.
 It has dense, upright branches with small, smooth leaves 2 or 3 inches long.
-These are rich green from spring to fall, making an attractive backdrop in the garden, but when the cooler nights arrive they turn extraordinary shades of scarlet-red, giving the plant its common name, and really looking like it is on fire.
-It is an extremely hardy plant, surviving cold and drought, and thriving in almost any garden soil except wet ones.
+These are rich green from spring to fall, making an attractive backdrop in the garden.
+When the cooler nights arrive, they turn extraordinary shades of bright red, giving the plant its common name, and really looking like it is on fire.
+It is an extremely hardy plant, surviving cold and drought, and thriving in almost any garden soil type except wet ones.
 It has no significant pests or diseases, and it is on every list of deer resistant shrubs and trees.
 It is also very hardy, surviving temperatures down to minus 30 without any problems.

 The Dwarf Burning Bush is drought resistant once it is established in your garden.
 It has no significant pests or diseases and it is usually not eaten by deer.
 This really is a low-maintenance plant that can be used in many different parts of your garden to good effect.
 It will create the background, so that you can put the time you have into spring and summer plants that may take a little more care – or just use the time you save for something else entirely.
 This is the perfect garden shrub for non-gardeners.